Sean O'Connor (producer): Television and radio

+EastEnders

-In 2001, O'Connor was appointed as Series Story Producer at the BBC soap, EastEnders story-lining the award-winning Kat and Zoe Slater story, the domestic violence story featuring Little Mo, and Dot Cotton's marriage to Jim Branning.
+In 2001, O'Connor was appointed as Series Story Producer on the BBC soap opera, EastEnders. story-lining the award-winning Kat and Zoe Slater story, the domestic violence story featuring Little Mo, and Dot Cotton's marriage to Jim Branning.
 He left the show in 2005.
-He went on to both produce and direct the show.

 On 18 February 2016, it was announced that O'Connor would return to EastEnders after 11 years and take over from Dominic Treadwell-Collins as Executive Producer.
 On his return he commented "I'm thrilled to be back in Walford and particularly delighted to work once more with many dear friends and colleagues both backstage and on screen.
 I loved my time working at EastEnders previously; there's nothing quite as challenging nor as rewarding."

 Following this, he announced he would be stepping down from The Archers, saying "At the same time, it is a real wrench for me to leave Ambridge.
 The Archers is an extraordinary programme – a jewel at the heart of the BBC and in the hearts of the British public.
 Working on it, with the extraordinary cast, writers and production team in Birmingham has been an absolute privilege.
-The Archers has been a part of my life for much of my life - and though I’ll be away from Borsetshire, I'll continue to listen to the villagers of Ambridge, who feel to me – as they do for millions of listeners - like family."
+The Archers has been a part of my life for much of my life - and though I'll be away from Borsetshire, I'll continue to listen to the villagers of Ambridge, who feel to me – as they do for millions of listeners - like family."

-O'Connor's first episode as Executive Producer aired on 11 July 2016.
-Although O'Connor's first credited episode aired in July, his own creative work was not seen onscreen until late September.
-On 23 June 2017, it was announced that O'Connor would be leaving EastEnders after a year in the role of executive producer.
-O'Connor said: "I've had an amazing time at EastEnders.
-Working with the editorial staff, cast and crew at Elstree has been an absolute privilege ".
-O'Connor's final episode as Executive Producer aired on 24 November 2017.